The Transformation of the North Shore & Acrisure Stadium

 Heinz Field’s second scoreboard was added in 2014

-The following year saw Heinz Field’s South End Expansion, with the addition of 3,000-seat South Plaza along with three new concession stands, the 30,000 square foot PNC Champions Club with five new private suites, the Ford Fan Zone with three specialty food stands, and the Chiefs Room cigar bar in honor of Art Rooney Sr.
+The following year saw Heinz Field’s South End Expansion, with the addition of a 3,000-seat South Plaza, three new concession stands, the 30,000 square foot PNC Champions Club with five new private suites, the Ford Fan Zone with three specialty food stands, and the Chiefs Room cigar bar in honor of Art Rooney Sr.

 Picture13